Giully314/giully314.github.io/formation.markdown

 Book Introduction to operations research by Hillier, Lieberman
 Book A first course in probability by Sheldon M. Ross
 Book Information Theory A tutorial introduction by James V Stone
+Book Bayesian statistics the fun way by Will Kurt
 Book Proofs by Jay Cummings
 Book Elements of set theory by Herbert B. Enderton
 Course [MIT Signal and Systems](https://ocw.mit.edu/courses/6-003-signals-and-systems-fall-2011/) (pause)